High-rise Buildings

 HSAs offer a unique combination of tax benefits: deductible contributions, tax-free growth, and tax-free withdrawals for qualified medical expenses.
 After age 65, HSA funds can be withdrawn for any purpose (subject to ordinary income tax if not for medical expenses), making them function like additional traditional IRAs.

-For high-income professionals, maximum HSA contributions ($4,300 individual, $8,550 family for 2024, plus $1,000 catch-up after age 55) provide valuable tax savings.
+For high-income professionals, maximizing HSA contributions provides valuable tax savings.
+HSA contribution limits are adjusted annually by the IRS; consult current IRS guidance for individual, family, and catch-up contribution limits.
 A Chief Financial Officer contributing maximum amounts over 15 years could accumulate a substantial balance, which may be available for qualified medical expenses.
-(This is a hypothetical example and does not represent a guaranteed outcome.
-HSA contribution limits change annually; refer to current IRS limits for individual, family, and catch-up amounts.)
+(This is a hypothetical example and does not represent a guaranteed outcome.)

 Municipal Bond Strategies